 - 1. Compare OSI model with TCP/IP protocol suite and design a network based on four different topologies. - 2.
-Construct and analyze error detection, correction, and flow control algorithms to ensure efficient node-to-node communication. - 3.
-Identify appropriate routing algorithms and apply them to optimize the performance of a given network. - 4.
-Develop and experiment with client-server applications using TCP/UDP and plan algorithms for reliable end-to-end communication. - 5.
-Inspect the features of application-layer utilities and model innovative applications based on their capabilities.
+Design and analyze error and flow control algorithms for communication between adjacent nodes in a network. - 3.
+Identify and apply the suitable routing algorithms for the given network. - 4.
+Develop a client/server application using TCP/UDP and design algorithms for end-end communication. - 5.
+Analyze the capabilities of application layer utilities and replicate the same for new applications.